 EXPLAINER: States still in play and what makes them that way

-WASHINGTON -- A handful of pivotal states remained in play Wednesday in the tightly contested U.S. presidential race.
-Here, The Associated Press reviews them and examines the reasons why they could still go to either Republican Donald Trump or Democrat Joe Biden:
+WASHINGTON -- A handful of states remained in play Thursday in the tightly contested U.S. presidential race.
+The outcome of contests in Georgia, North Carolina, Pennsylvania and Nevada will determine whether Democrat Joe Biden, or President Donald Trump wins.

+The solidly Republican state of Alaska has also not been called because it is only 50% counted and will not release absentee numbers until Nov.
+10. It is not expected to impact the outcome.

 ———